Skip to content

 Worker-crash recovery: stalled jobs

 If a worker process crashes mid-job, the job remains in picked state with a stale heartbeat.
-Configure retry_timer on QueueManager to automatically re-queue jobs whose heartbeat has not been updated within the specified window:
+The global heartbeat_timeout on pgq.run() controls when stale jobs become eligible for re-pickup by another worker:

 from datetime import timedelta